 By Amanda Chaulk

 I have a friend I have made because our husbands work together and our sons were born 10 days apart.
 We bonded over baby booties and waddled into each other’s baby showers.
 She has been great to share stories with on the stresses of motherhood and rearing active boys.
-For the last two years, I have sat in awe as she took multiple classes each semester to accelerate the completion of her bachelor’s degree.
+When our kids were young, I sat in awe as she took multiple classes each semester to complete her bachelor’s degree.

 Adult Learners Need to Embrace Flow

-This past semester, I was coincidentally reading Jennifer Senior’s book, All Joy and No Fun: the Paradox of Modern Parenthood.
+While I embraced continued learning, I was reading Jennifer Senior’s book, All Joy and No Fun: the Paradox of Modern Parenthood.
 She describes what psychologists refer to as “flow,” which she calls a state of being where we are “so fortified by our own sense of agency, of mastery, that we lose all sense of our surroundings.”

 How I processed the information for each class I have taken has made a difference in how I have achieved success.
 Understanding the concept of flow has forced me to create different strategies for different classes and content.
 Knowing myself, I can make better plans on how to fit everything in.

-I feel a bit like Sheryl Sandberg saying this, given what an enormous privilege I have, but my partner makes all the difference in my ability to “do it all.”
-Not that I didn’t check in with him in advance of signing up for each of these classes, but I did not offer full disclosure on what that was going to look like for him.
-I simply didn’t know.
+Having a support network makes all the difference when a working parent decides to continue learning with a college class or certificate program.
+My partner and I talked in advance of signing up for each class, but I simply didn’t know how it would truly impact him.
 He works a different shift than I do, so we don’t often get weekend days off together.
 Little did either of us realize that when we did finally have the same day off during the week, we still wouldn’t be together since I would be studying or taking the exam online at my office.

-Gratefully, we have taken these things in stride for the benefits my education provide us.
+Gratefully, we have taken these things in stride for the benefits my education provides us.
 But the short term losses are still real despite the long-term gains.
-I wish I had known earlier that taking courses would take up the already limited time we spend together.
-Then I would have been more purposeful about planning date nights or an end-of-the-semester family trip.
-I owe him and just saying thanks doesn’t always feel sufficient.
+I wish I had been more purposeful about planning date nights or an end-of-the-semester family trip, as sometimes it feels like just saying thanks doesn’t always feel sufficient.

-The need for help then became more activities to fit into my schedule, but it was worth the effort to reach out.
 Succeeding in my class did not have to be measured by my ability alone to struggle with the content.
 I consulted the tutors and made a buddy in class who was also taking the class for work.
-If only I had used the resources available to me sooner, I would have saved myself some stress… And damage to that dining room table.
+If only I had used the resources available at UVM to me sooner, I would have saved myself some stress.

 Better Luck Next Time

-Having had these experiences, I can also see other things I will do in the future.
+Having had these experiences, I can now plan what I’ll do differently next time.
 I plan to find a person in my life to be my “accountability partner.”
 Someone who can be the gym buddy for my education, be it a coworker who relies on what I learn to impact our projects or a classmate with whom I study.
 That person will count on me to participate in my learning so I will have added incentive to do the work.
-I am going to find out my friends’ strengths in editing, understanding calculus or making presentations.
+I am going to find out my friends’ strengths in editing, understanding calculus, or making presentations.

 If I can enlist others to review my work, my submissions will be stronger for it and I can spread that assistance out among my network.
 My boss has been an ally, so I will make sure to keep her in the loop on my progress so she can feel rewarded for supporting my efforts.

-Balance is a tricky thing to define generically.
+Balance is a tricky thing to define.
 What looks like balance for me may not be the same for everyone who attempts to go to school while working.
-My housekeeping has definitely suffered in this process, but I’m grateful that no one in my house cares that much.
+My housekeeping has definitely suffered, but I’m grateful that no one in my house cares that much.
 The overachiever in me wants to truly understand each homework assignment and not do just enough to get a decent grade, but maybe balance is letting a few assignments be “good enough” for more time cleaning those dishes/children/clothing.